AKXAT/hashnode-blogs/ckkmg48wk04jsbds12lbyhf20.md

 > **How is a Graph different from a Tree ?**

-> A Tree should have one path between two nodes, whereas in case of a Graph it is a complex data structures where we can randomly connect any two nodes, as we see in the above graph.
+> A Tree should have one path between two nodes, whereas in the case of a Graph it is a complex data structures where we can randomly connect any two nodes, as we see in the above graph.

 ## What are the Types of Graph?
 - **Weighted Graph** -> It is a type of Graph whose edges have values marked.
 These values are known as weights or cost or length.
 These values might represent the distance between two points or the bandwidth.

 - **Unweighted Graph** -> Yes you are correct, there is no value or weight associated with the edge.
-- **Undirected Graph** ->  the edges are bidirectional that means that there is no direction associated with them.
+- **Undirected Graph** ->  the edges are bidirectional which means that there is no direction associated with them.
 Hence, the graph can be traversed in either direction.
 - **Directed Graphs** -> This Graph is sometimes referred to as the Diagraph.
 This is a set of vertices (nodes) connected by edges, with each node having a direction associated with it.
 Edges are usually represented by arrows pointing in the direction the graph can be traversed.

 # Let's Implement Graph using Python